chazzels/luxon-daterangepicker/README.md

 - add css variables for easy color pallette configuration.

 #### Notes:
-- when using `minSpan`, ranges that do not meat this requirement will have days automatically added to them.
-This addition will respect the order the dates were selected in (e.g. if the `minSpan = 3` and the 26th is selected first then the 24th is selected, the range will automatically be changed to 23rd-26th and vice versa ).
+- when using `minSpan`, ranges that do not meat this requirement will not be selectable.
+This is handled similair to how an invalid date works.

 ## Build System
 Trying to limit the work needed for myself I lifted this build code from some code I made.